Homemade Healthified Turkey Sloppy Joes

 - 1 tbsp organic tomato paste

-- Heat a skillet over medium high heat and add the oil and ground turkey.
+Heat a skillet over medium high heat and add the oil and ground turkey and cook for a few minutes, about 5 minutes.
+Drain off any fat if necessary.

-Mix the steak seasoning and brown sugar together.
-Add the spices to the ground turkey meat in the skillet and cook until browned, about 7 minutes.
+Mix the steak seasoning, brown sugar, and onion powder together.
+Add the spices to the ground turkey meat in the skillet and cook until browned, about 2-3 minutes.

-Add the onions and red bell pepper.
+Add the chopped red bell pepper.
 Cook down the mixture until the veggies are tender, about 8 minutes.

-- Add the red wine vinegar and Worcestershire sauce and cook for another 5 minutes.
-Add the tomato paste and sauce to the skillet.
-Simmer over medium low heat for 5 – 10 minutes longer.
+Add the red wine vinegar and Worcestershire sauce and cook for another 2-3 minutes.
+Add the tomato sauce to the skillet.
+Rinse the container or measuring cup with the water and add to the meat.
+Add the tomato paste.
+Simmer over medium low heat for 10 minutes longer.

-- Toast the hamburger buns in the oven under the broiler.
-When ready, scoop the Sloppy Joe mixture onto the buns.
+Toast the hamburger buns or sandwich rolls in the oven.
+When ready, cut in half and scoop the Sloppy Joe mixture onto the buns.
 Enjoy!